PhD in Criminal Justice Programs in Indiana

 What Can I Do With My PhD in Criminal Justice in Indiana?

 As you explore the possibility of earning a PhD in criminal justice, you may find that many of the most prestigious criminal justice careers are reserved for those with doctoral degrees.
-Judges in Indiana earn a median income of $135,100 per year (O*Net, 2016).
-Job openings for judges may expand 2% percent by 2022 (O*Net, 2016).
+Judges in Indiana earn a median income of $119,870 per year (Bureau of Labor Statistics, 2017).
+Job openings for judges may expand 4% percent by 2022 (CareerOneStop, 2017).

 Indiana universities and colleges hire criminal justice professors from many different professional backgrounds.
-Educational institutions across the state may have an 8% increase in job openings between 2012 and 2022 (O*Net, 2016).
-Indiana professors earn an average of $44,000 each year (O*Net, 2016).
+Educational institutions across the country may have a 13% increase in job openings between 2016 and 2026 (CareerOneStop, 2017).
+Indiana professors earn an average of $52,250 each year (Bureau of Labor Statistics, 2017).